-Whether schools choose to adopt a blended learning model in the fall or decide to continue online learning, there’s a way to mitigate the impact of COVID-19 and summer learning loss.
+Whether your school has chosen a blended learning model or is strictly conducting online learning, there’s a way to mitigate the impact of COVID-19 and summer learning loss.
 The answer lies in social-emotional learning.
 Counselor Kate McKenzie makes a compelling case for why districts must focus on SEL instruction before holding kids accountable for academic success.

-If you’re an educator, there is a 99% possibility that you’ve been asked, “So, do you think you’ll go back to school in the fall?”
+If you’re an educator, there is a 99% possibility that you’ve been asked, “So, do you think you’ll go back to regular school any time soon?”

 It’s a tricky question to answer, specifically when trying to acknowledge the lenses of health, politics, childcare, and the socioeconomic statuses of families in a casual conversation.